4 Reasons to Delay Gratification (And Choose Purpose)

 My theory is if you can’t put in at least 12 months of work into something, it probably wasn’t that important to you.
 It’s one of the reasons this blog exists, because we believe things worth doing require commitment.
 Frankly, if we give up on this blog before September 2018, we don’t deserve to go.

-There aren’t many things in life I can definitively say are true, but one thing I know is that after my marathon, the first sip of water behind the finish line tasted like elixir from the gods.
+There aren’t many things in life I can definitively say are true, but one thing I know is that after my marathon, the first sip of water behind the finish line tasted like elixir sent by the gods.

 4. Travel won’t make us happy